hybridsjs/hybrids/docs/router/usage.md

 </style>
 ```

-When the user navigates to or from the dialog view, the attribute contains also `dialog` space-separated value:
+When the user navigates to or from a dialog view, the attribute also contains a space-separated `dialog` value:

-* `forward dialog` - when the user navigates to the dialog view
+* `forward dialog` - when the user navigates to a dialog view
-* `backward dialog` - when the user navigates backward from the dialog view
+* `backward dialog` - when the user navigates backward from a dialog view

-For mixing or separating the transitions between the main views and dialogs, you can use the `dialog` attribute selector:
+To mix or separate the transitions between main views and dialogs, you can use the `dialog` attribute selector:

 ```html
 <style>